chibbk/AP-CSP-Create-Task/README.md

 - Otherwise, if the vehicle is another type of car, it is valued at $15k.
 - If the vehicle is a bike, it is valued at $8k, and is eligible for a 20% bonus if it is a sport-bike whose model is 2020 or after.
 Finally,
-- If the vehicle has more than 100k miles, it loses 20% of the original value
+- If the vehicle has more than 100k miles, it loses 20% of the original value.
-- If the vehicle is uninsured, it loses 10% of the original value
+- If the vehicle is uninsured, it loses 10% of the original value.
-- If the vehicle has been in an accident, it loses 10% of the original value
+- If the vehicle has been in an accident, it loses 10% of the original value.

 *The AP CSP Task must contain at least 1 user-defined function and 1 array.*